 Kreuter played collegiately at Pepperdine University and was selected in the fifth round of the 1985 draft.

-Wan is beginning his seventh season in the organization.
-Prior to joining the Mets, Wan worked as a strength and conditioning coach for Saint Leo University.
+Prior to joining the Mets, Tavarez worked as a strength and conditioning coach at Saint Leo University.